Volunteer

 Gardening Team

 The Garden Team is a like-minded community, believing that nature can be a place of peace, solace and healing for residents and their families.
-The Garden collaborators create lovely outdoor spaces that bring beauty and interest to every resident window and encourage nature’s majesty and serenity for all who come to Hopewell House.
+Garden volunteers create lovely outdoor spaces that bring beauty to every resident window and encourage nature’s majesty and serenity for all who come to Hopewell House.
 Our garden volunteers may be master gardeners, hobby gardeners or simply those who find pleasure in spending time outdoors.
 Come garden with us!

 REQUIRED SKILLS AND ABILITIES